---filter search, field, isregex; [search, fieldname, isregex; ...]
+--filter expr,fieldname,isregex;[expr,fieldname,isregex;...]

-search defines the search expression and may be a regular expression if isregexa is "1" else "0". fieldname defines the name of the field on which the filter will apply.
-If field is empty, an item is exported if the search expression matches any of the fields of the default overview configuration.
+expr defines the search expression and may be a regular expression if isregex is "1" (otherwise set to "0"). fieldname defines the name of the field on which the filter will be applied.
+If fieldname is empty, an item is exported if the search expression matches any of the fields of the default overview configuration.

 Note: Filtering is limited to fields which are confiured in the items Overview configuration.
 You can not filter on fields which are not included in the overview.
-As a workaround you can setup hidden field in the overview config.
+As a workaround you can setup hidden fields in the overview configuration.

-It is possible to define more than one filter.
-All filters must match to include the item in the export.
+If more than one filter is given, all filters must match to include the item in the export.

-A More detailed configurations of the export can be done by providing a configuration file by setting the -export-configuration option.
-When using the configuration file all other options like (format, fields or include-relations) have no effect anymore.
-The default export format will be a nested JSON which will include all configured fields.
+A more detailed configuration of the export can be achieved by providing a configuration file with the -export-config option.
+When using the configuration file all other options (like -format) have no effect anymore.
+The export format will be a nested JSON including all configured fields.